PennockTech/smtpdane/README.md

 options.

 Use `-port` to specify a different port to speak on, for each host which doesn't specify a specific port.
+Note that `-port` specifies a default; if looking up SRV records, ports from SRV override the `-port` option.
+However, port overrides on the host override SRV.

 Use `-tls-on-connect` to immediately start TLS instead of negotiating.

 The port can be included with the host in the usual `:1234` suffix notation;